core-wg/resource-directory/draft-ietf-core-resource-directory.md

   * Luminary example: Explain example addresses
   * Multicast addresses in the examples were changed from ff35:30:2001:db8::x to ff35:30:2001:db8:f1::8000:x; the 8000 is to follow RFC 3307, and the f1 is for consistency with all the other example addresses where 2001:db8::/32 is subnetted to 2001:db8:x::/48 by groups of internally consistent examples.

+* Use case text enhancements
+  * Home and building automation: Tie in with RD
+  * M2M: Move system design paragraph towards the topic of reusability.

+* Various editorial fixes in response to Gen-ART and IESG reviews.

+* Error handling: Place a SHOULD around the likely cases, and make the previous "MUST to the best of their capabilities" a "must".

 * impl-info: Add note about the type being WIP

-* Error handling: Place a SHOULD around the likely cases, and make the previous "MUST to the best of their capabilities" a "must".

-* Registration:
-  * Point to security policies when (ep, d) mapping to a previous registration's resource could have been read as another endpoint taking over an existing registration.
-  * Wording around "mostly mandatory" has been improved, conflicts clarified and sector default selection adjusted.

-* Home and building automation use case: Tie in with RD

-* M2M use case: Move system design paragraph towards the topic of reusability.

-* Simple registration: Rather than coopting POSTs to /.well-known/core, a new resource /.well-known/rd is registered.
-  A historical note in the text documents the change.

-* RD replication: Point out that security policies may limit that.

-* Abstract, introduction: removed "or disperse networks"

-* Security policies:

-  * Clarify that with all security policies, clients must verify the authorization of the RD.
-  * Remove speculation about how in detail ACE scopes are obtained.
-  * Clarify how information from an untrusted RD can be verified

-* Security policies:
-  * The First-Come-First-Remembered policy is added as an example and a potential default behavior.
-  * Clarify that the mapping between endpoint names and subject fields is up to a policy that defines reliance on names, and give an example.

-* RD discovery:
-  * Drop the previously stated assumption that RDAO and any DHCP options would only be used together with SLAAC and DHCP for address configuration, respectivly.
-  * Give concrete guidance for address selection based on RFC6724

-* Terminology:
-  * Clarify that the CTs' installation events can occur multiple times.

-* Moved Christian Amsüss to first author

 * Interaction tables: list CTs as possible initiators where applicable

-* Add "or CT" in interaction tables
+* Registration update: Relax requirement to not send parameters needlessly

+* Terminology: Clarify that the CTs' installation events can occur multiple times.

 * Promote RFCs 7252, 7230 and 8288 to normative references

-* Discovery: Point out that clients may need to check RD authorization already in last discovery step

-* Registration update: Relax requirement to not send parameters needlessly
+* Moved Christian Amsüss to first author

 changes from -24 to -25